nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

   **Pros:**
-    - Easier to understand: Developers who are new to the codebase do not need to learn and understand the `AddressBookManager` class and its interactions, which could potentially increase the learning curve.
+    - Easier to understand: Developers who are new to the codebase do not need to learn and understand the `AddressBookManager` class and its interactions, which could potentially increase the learning curve for the codebase.

   **Cons:**
     - Harder to maintain: In the future, should any changes be needed for address book management, there may need to refactor a significant portion of the codebase, as the logic is distributed.
 This can be error-prone and time-consuming.